wks-sumo-logic/general-toolbox/readme.md

     2. Open a new shell/command prompt.
 It must be new since only a new shell will include the new python path that was created in step 1.
 Cd to the folder where you want to install the scripts.

-    3. Clone this repo using the following command:
+    3. Clone this repo using the following command.
+This would create a new drectory

-       git clone git@github.com:wks-sumo-logic/toolbox.git

-    This will create a new folder toolbox

     4. Change into the folder.
 Type the following to install all the package dependencies (this may take a while as this will download all of the libraries that it uses):